misterz12/interpolationcode/README.md

 WHERE day = '2015-01-01' AND adm2.name_0='United States' AND name_1='Minnesota' AND name_2='Faribault'`

 ##Notes

 1) The input data sorting is needed because I noticed there are a few entries that are not sorted (for example for 28th of February - 1st of March).

-2)As the processing can take quite a long time it is recommended to run the download and processing scripts on multiple cores / machines by running multiple instances (for example one instance for each 50-100 years).
+2) As the processing can take quite a long time it is recommended to run the download and processing scripts on multiple cores / machines by running multiple instances (for example one instance for each 50-100 years).

 3) When running the main script make sure you use the double quotes if using shell expansion when specifying the input file path because otherwise the shell will expand it and it won't be correctly processed by the script; for example "data/sorted_19*.csv" include the double quotes.